-If things had gone a little differently in the early part of the 20th century, Harriman State Park might be a prison yard, undeveloped wilderness, or perhaps a little of both.
+If things had gone a little differently in the early part of the 20th century, Harriman State Park might be a prison yard, undeveloped wilderness, or perhaps a bit of both.

 For decades, the Harrimans owned some 30,000 acres in the area.
 Around 1905, the state of New York made plans to build a prison on nearby Bear Mountain.
-As she did not want such a facility in her backyard, Mary Harriman made a deal with then-Governor Charles Evans Hughes.
-She agreed to donate $1 million and 10,000 acres for a state park, if Albany did away with the proposed prison and earmarked $2.5 million for land acquisition and park development.
+Mary Harriman did not want such a facility in her backyard, so she made a deal with then-Governor Charles Evans Hughes.
+She agreed to donate $1 million and 10,000 acres for a state park if Albany did away with the proposed prison and earmarked $2.5 million for land acquisition and park development.

-The Park remained largely undeveloped until the 1930s.
-During the Great Depression, the government put people to work in organizations like the Civilian Conservation Corps.
-CCC workers went to state or national parks and built lakes, bridges, roads, trails, and other improvements.
+The park remained mostly undeveloped until the 1930s.
+During the Great Depression, the government put people to work in organizations like the Civilian Conservation Corps (CCC).
+CCC workers traveled to state or national parks and built lakes, bridges, roads, trails, and other improvements.
 Some CCC landmarks in Harriman State Park include Welch, Silvermine, Pine Meadow, Wanoksink, Turkey Hill, and Massawippa Lakes.

 Today, over a million people a year visit Harriman State Park.
-Most of them make the 30-mile drive from New York City to the second-biggest Park in the New York system.
-As it has over 200 miles of trails, hiking is the most popular outdoor activity at the Park.
+Most of the visitors make the 30-mile drive from New York City to Harriman State Park, the second-biggest park in the New York state park system.
+Harriman State Park has over 200 miles of trails, and hiking is considered the most popular outdoor activity at the park.
 The rolling hills and lush foliage in this part of upstate New York makes even a short hike well worth the trip.

 RV Rentals in Harriman State Park